singer-yang/awesome-deep-optics/README.md

 Deep optics/end-to-end optical design learns optical elements simutaneously with the image processing network, with the goal to:

-- encode more information from the physical world.
+- Encode more information from the physical world, for example, hyperspectral imaging.
-- minimize the cost and complexity.

-## Contribution

-Please feel free to open pull requests or email (xinge.yang@kaust.edu.sa) to contibute to this repo.
+- Reduce physical size and cost of an imaging system, for example, compact camera.

+In deep optics, we usually care about two things:

+* **Differentiable simulation.** A differentiable image formation model enables us to optimize the optics together with the network.
+So I will classify papers according to different image formation models.
+Existing methods usually treat the diffraction and aberration separately, either simplifying the optical system as a series of thin elements to capture the wave optical effects, or doing ray tracing to capture the full geometry of the system.
+* **Fabrication.** When reading the papers, do pay attention to their fabrication/manufacturing methods in the experiments.

 ## Knowledge Base